sammoth/foo_mpv/README.md

 ### Features
 - For playback of local video files.
 - A/V sync should be approximately as fast and accurate as a standalone video player, but this component is not a decoder for foobar2000, a 'real' video player or a good replacement for one.
 The video is separately demuxed and decoded by mpv and its playback time is synchronised with foobar2000.
 It's a compromise for videos where you might want to use foobar2000's library, tagging or audio processing features, ie. music videos.
+It might not work well for particular video files, or you might have to massage them into behaving well with the component, for example by remuxing.
 - Optionally acts as an album art display when no video is available.
 - On-screen control based on mpv's, can be enabled/disabled per-UI-element.
 - Thumbnail generator for providing album art for videos to foobar, with an on-disk cache.